ABS Warning Light permanently on

 I've got a Chilton manual but for 1990 / 1993 cars (mines 1998).
 The book shows fault codes 11,12,13,14,15,22,51,53,61 for ABS sensor / harness / relay and control unit checks.
 But with my car do these codes appear on the diagnostics unit mounted on the bulkhead behind the battery or is there a separate ABS diagnostics unit somewhere else in the car?

 An article I've read for the Ford Laser advises short pins TEN and Ground and put an LED with a 1k resistor in series across +B and FEN sockets in that diagnostics unit.
 Is the MX-3 similar?

 Also Marco advises measure 1.5K across each sensor.
 I'll check that too.

 Has anybody checked the above MX-3 ABS fault codes?

-Has Been Banned
+Has Been Banned last edited by

 the main abs electics are under the passenger seat if that help